gatineausoftware/data-profile/README.md

 8. compare performance of clojure vs scala.
 9. build function that outputs 'good' data and 'bad' data in separate locations. ** DONE, except need to dig into write-csv, adds extra blank lines **
 10. use 'components' to manage spark context?
-11. add decimal type to schema.
 11. add more metadata to schema, e.g., how is file delimited (comma, tab, | etc…)
 12. read data from other file formats (ORC, Parquet?
 Spark supports this, but is it realistic for raw data to come in in these formats?)
-13. finish implementing schema (e.g., date)  **Done**
-14. how to encode max_int in serialized schema?
 15. be sure to cache rdd for sequences of operations.
 17. re-name schemas, adopt a database/table convention.
 18. autogenerate schema after profiling.